kellilinia/hrcodewithme/journals/Kelly.md

 #### STANDUP

+### 9/06/23
+## TEAM
+- Silvano presented
+    - Yesterday we worked on unit tests and front-end views
+    - Today our priority will be to wrap up our unit tests
+    - No blockers at this time
+## SOLO
+- Work on my unit test

+### 9/05/23
+## TEAM
+- Kelly presented
+    - Last Thursday/Friday we worked on our front end views, deployment, and unit tests
+    - Today We will continue working on front end views and unit tests
+    - No blockers at this time

+## SOLO
+- Work on my unit test

 ### 8/31/23
 ## TEAM
+- Miguel presented
     - Yesterday we completed the Signup, Login, Logout for front-end including Auth
     - Today We will work on our individual endpoints, unit tests, and deployment
     - No blockers at this time

 ## SOLO
 - Work on my front-end endpoints (React and Auth) - will need to complete this for the homepage and possibly an additional endpoint (maybe an edit page for account info)

 ### 8/30/23
 ## TEAM
--
--
+- Silvano presented
+- Yesterday: Completed frontend authentication, and worked on getting deployment set up
+- Today: Continue work on our individual frontend endpoints, unit tests, setting up deployment
--
+- No blockers

 ## SOLO
 - Same as above since we worked as a group on the front-end React and auth

 ### 8/29/23
 ## TEAM